jdomingu19/jdomingu19/README.md

 ## 🧑🏻‍💻 About Me:

-**Full Stack Developer** specializing in TypeScript, Node.js, and React Native for iOS, Android, & Web Applications.
+**Full-Stack Developer** specializing in TypeScript, Node.js, and React Native for iOS, Android, & Web Applications.

 Academic background in Software Development with hands-on experience in JavaScript, Git, and GitHub.
 Skilled in applying Clean Code principles, Problem Solving, API Integration, and Continuous Learning across projects and technical documentation.